Community Grants

 This can be in the form of a letter addressed to the above.
 If applicable, please enclose any publication that was created regarding your project such as a performance program or any published materials.

+To apply for a Community Grant, follow the guidelines outlined below under Community Grants Request Guidelines.
 Mail the completed grant application and five (6 total) copies postmarked by March 1 of the current year to.

 NOTE: It is vital that we receive six (6) copies.
 If we do not, your application may not be considered.